Tatuzudo/Vextra/README.txt

 VEXTRA
-An Into the Breach Vek Mod By: Djinn, NamesAreHard, and Tatu vBETA.0.3.0
+An Into the Breach Vek Mod By: Djinn, NamesAreHard, Tatu, and Hedera v1.0.0

 We've heard your cries for more Vek, and we've delivered.
 Introducing "Vextra", the largest Vek mod created to date.
-With 5 new core Vek and 7 new unique Vek, and one custom boss, Vextra provides a new opportunity.
-Vextra can be merged with the vanilla Vek, but Vextra also provides the same variety as Vanilla did (pre-AE) and can be played standalone, for a fully unique experience.
+With a full team of 4 modders, we've added 5 new core Vek, 7 new unique Vek, 5 new psions, and a custom boss.
+With this, Vextra provides a new opportunity.
+Vextra can be merged with the vanilla Vek, but also provides the same variety as Vanilla did (pre-AE) and can be played standalone, for a fully unique experience.

 Instructions for Use:
 Modloader: